CSCfi/csc-user-guide/docs/cloud/pouta/connecting-to-vm.md

 * The **Power State** must be `Running`

 * It must have a `Floating IP` attached, write it down.

 !!! info

     To access an ePouta instance, you can ssh on the private IP (ssh cloud-user@private-ip).

 * Check the name of the key under **Key Pair**.
 You will need the corresponding SSH secret key installed in your computer.

-    !!!
-Info "Generate SSH public key from a SSH private key"
+    !!! info "Generate SSH public key from a SSH private key"

         If you have access to a SSH private key, it is possible to generate the corresponding public key by: